microsoft/pxt-arcade/docs/courses/csintro/orientation/variable-math.md

 [Alternative Video Location](https://aka.ms/40544a-variablesmath2)

-## Example: math equation in a variable
+## Example: Math equation in a variable

 1. Review the code below
 2. Create the sample code and run the code